cmstrickland/iTunes-album-shuffle/README.md

 Create the playlist, edit the settings, and then run `./shuffle.py`.
 The script will produce diagnostic messages as it goes.
-Playlist creatinon is a little slow, but should run to completion in a couple of seconds.
+Playlist creation is a little slow, but should run to completion in a couple of seconds.